carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 {: .output}

 Now we will turn on logging to save all subsequent interaction with GAP into a log file.
-Assuming that you do not have a file named "gap-intro.log" in the GAP current directory (i.e. the directory where you have started GAP on Unix systems, and the working directory for GAP on Windows), enter the following:
+Assuming that you do not have a file named `gap-intro.log` in the GAP current directory (i.e. the directory where you have started GAP on Unix systems, and the working directory for GAP on Windows), enter the following: